 We believe public education is vital to building respect for the worth, dignity, and equality of every individual in our diverse society.
+DEMOCRACY.

-DEMOCRACY We believe public education is the cornerstone of our republic.
-Public education provides individuals with the skills to be involved, informed, and engaged in our representative democracy.
+We believe public education is the cornerstone of our republic.
+Public education provides individuals with the skills to be involved. informed, and engaged in our representative democracy.
 PROFESSIONALISM.

 We believe that the expertise and judgment of education professionals are critical to student success.
 We maintain the highest professional standards, and we expect the status, compensation, and respect due to all professionals.
-PARTNERSHIP.

 We believe partnerships with parents, families, communities, and other stakeholders are essential to quality public education and student success.
 COLLECTIVE ACTION.

 We believe individuals are strengthened when they work together for the common good.
 As education professionals, we improve both our professional status and the quality of public education when we unite and advocate collectively.
-NEA TODAY (ISSN 0734-7219) is published four times a year by the National Education Association, 1201 16th St., N.W., Washington, D.C.
-20036-3290.
+NEA TODAY (ISSN 0734-7219) is published four times a year by the National Education Association, 1201 16th St., N.W., Washington, DC 20036-3290.
 Periodicals postage paid at Washington, D.C., and additional mailing offices.
-Postmaster: Send address changes to NEA Today, Attn: NEA Membership Management Services Address Change, Suite 510, 1201 16th St., N.W., Washington, D.C.
-20036-3290.
-Copyright 2024 by the National Education Association of the United States.
+Postmaster: Send address changes to NEA Today, Attn: NEA Membership Management Services Address Change, Suite 510, 1201 16th St., N.W., Washington, DC 20036-3290.
+Copyright 2023 by the National Education Association of the United States.
 All rights reserved.
-Telephone: 202-833-4000.

-NEA Today is mailed to all NEA members as a benefit of membership.
-Advertising within NEA Today is screened, but the publishing of any advertisement does not imply NEA endorsement of the product or views expressed.
+Telephone: 202-833-4000 NEA Today for NEA-Retired Members. is mailed to all NEA-Retired members as a benefit of membership.
+Advertising within NEA Today for NEA-Retired Members is screened, but the publishing of any advertisement does not imply NEA endorsement of the product or views expressed.
 To change your address and/or stop receiving print materials from NEA, visit nea.org/about-nea/contact-us. or call 202-833-4000.
-11@2 Member Benefits Don't just dream of retirement, build it.
+11@2 Member Benefits Earn Cash Back when you shop online with the NEA Discount Marketplace with Cash Back powered by Rakuten Shop with us and earn cash back!